VOLUNTEER APPLICATION FORM

 Informal Interview

-Let’s talk about volunteering at Bedrock Radio.
+Let’s talk about You and Bedrock Radio.

 Getting you ready to start volunteering.

-Here’s some key steps:
+Here are some key steps:

 DBS Security Clearance.